-At this stage it may be desirable to recall that, as with most applications of cost-benefit analysis, we maintain the Utilitarian premise that what is to be optimized is an aggregate of the economic welfare of the individuals in society.
+At this stage it may be desirable to recall that, as with most applications of cost-benefit analysis, we maintain the Utilitarian premise that what is to be optimised is an aggregate of the economic welfare of the individuals in society.
 The familiarity of this assumption to economists should not allow one to neglect the fact that it reflects a very focused philosophical and political position.
-Thus, the social decisions in relation to the level of unemployment which our method proposes are based on the impact of unemployment on individual welfare, and not on an independently determined employment goal for society.16
+Thus, the social decisions in relation to the level of unemployment which our method proposes are based on the impact of unemployment goal for society.21